ARAW (ARAW) Self Reported Market Capitalization Tops $1.89 Billion

 - Lumi Credits (LUMI) traded 8.9% higher against the dollar and now trades at $0.0162 or 0.00000027 BTC.

 ARAW’s total supply is 4,665,366,360 coins and its circulating supply is 1,993,576,187 coins.
-The official website for ARAW is arawtoken.vip.
+The Reddit community for ARAW is https://reddit.com/r/arawtoken.
+ARAW’s official website is arawtoken.vip.
 ARAW’s official Twitter account is @arawproject.
-The Reddit community for ARAW is https://reddit.com/r/arawtoken.
-The official message board for ARAW is medium.com/@arawproject.
+ARAW’s official message board is medium.com/@arawproject.

 ARAW Coin Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as ARAW directly using U.S. dollars.
-Investors seeking to trade ARAW should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy ARAW using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as ARAW directly using US dollars.
+Investors seeking to acquire ARAW should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy ARAW using one of the exchanges listed above.

 Receive News & Updates for ARAW Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ARAW and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.